PeterPlucinski/peterplucinski.github.io/_posts/2018-02-17-setting-up-jwt-authentication-with-laravel-and-vue-part-2.md

 </div>
 ```

-Next, we'll need to modify our `app.js` file to import our router and main App component:
+We'll also need to modify our `app.js` file to import our router and main App component into the Vue JS instance:

 ```
 import router from './routes.js';